MPIfR-BDG/trapum-pipeline-wrapper/README.md

 # trapum-pipeline-wrapper
 PIKA and SQLAlchemy wrappers for TRAPUM pipelines

-The pipelines folder contain Docker and Kubernetes configurations and pipeline scripts for lauching specific pipelines on the TRAPUM cluster
+The pipelines folder contain Docker and Kubernetes configurations and pipeline scripts for lauching specific pipelines on the TRAPUM cluster.
+Every product from the processing chain is marked and tabulated in a centralised database which is done through SQLalchemy.